And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 Oh, God.

-It's a big country and a vast audience, and I know that's fine.
+It's a big country and a vast audience and I know that's fine.

-That's great, in fact.
+It's great, in fact.

-But if you're driving around Phoenix or Tucson or Flagstaff or whatever, and you're a Latino or a Latina, and you are just trembling in fear of this new law, like it's something that is going to make your life miserable, just please cut it out.
+But if you're driving around Phoenix or Tucson or Flagstaff or whatever, and you're a Latino or a Latina and you are just trembling in fear of this new law, like it's something that is going to make your life miserable, just please cut it out.

-Don't let yourself be Bamboozled and lied to by people who, for craven political reasons, have elevated this Arizona law into something that it is not.
+Don't let yourself be bamboozled and lied to by people who, for craven political reasons, have elevated this Arizona law into something that it is not.

 It is not racist.